How to decorate your house like an interior designer

 Rugs can also be used to decorate your outdoor entertaining area.
 Take our Subi Border Flatweave Rug, for example - woven from polypropylene, this rug is ideal for both indoor and outdoor use.
 Match the geometric border with neutral outdoor furniture and tonnes of green, leafy plants, and your guests will be drooling over your interior design choices.

-House plants bring an earthy, all-natural vibe to your home decor design, while also filling the space with a fresh atmosphere.
 Monsteras, peace lilies, and asparagus ferns are all popular choices, or for homeowners looking for a more low-maintenance plant project, succulents and cactuses are great, too.
+You don’t need a green thumb to decorate with plants!

-As an added bonus, house plants go with almost all home decor designs.
-For example, ferns add a natural twist to minimalist monochrome home designs, whereas aloe plants and succulents match well with bohemian looks, jute rugs, and macrame.
+As a bonus, house plants go with almost all home decor designs.
+For example, ferns add a natural twist to minimalist monochrome home designs, whereas aloe plants and succulents match well with bohemian looks, jute rugs, and macrame, adding more visual interest to the room.

-And finally, there are the health benefits of indoor plants - studies have shown even a brief encounter with nature can reduce mental fatigue and stress, while increasing relaxation and self-esteem, making indoor plants perfect for decorating studies and home offices.
+Finally, indoor plants have numerous health benefits; studies have shown that even a brief encounter with nature can reduce mental fatigue and stress while increasing relaxation and self-esteem, making indoor plants perfect for decorating studies and home offices.

 Now that you know how to decorate a house like an interior designer, it’s time to shop for the basics